Cream (band): Rock and Roll Hall of Fame

-In 1993, Cream were inducted into the Rock and Roll Hall of Fame and re-formed to perform at the induction ceremony.
+In 1993, Cream were inducted into the Rock and Roll Hall of Fame and reformed to perform at the induction ceremony.
 Initially, the trio were wary about performing, until encouraging words from Robbie Robertson inspired them to try.
 The set consisted of "Sunshine of Your Love", "Crossroads", and "Born Under a Bad Sign", a song they had previously played live just three times.
 Clapton mentioned in his acceptance speech that their rehearsal the day before the ceremony had marked the first time they had played together in 25 years.
 This performance spurred rumours of a reunion tour.
 Bruce and Baker said in later interviews that they were, indeed, interested in touring as Cream.
-A formal reunion did not take place immediately, as Clapton, Bruce and Baker continued to pursue solo projects, although the latter two worked together again in the mid-1990s as two-thirds of the power trio BBM with Irish blues rock guitarist Gary Moore.
+A formal reunion did not take place immediately, as Clapton, Bruce, and Baker continued to pursue solo projects, although the latter two worked together again in the mid-1990s as two-thirds of the power trio BBM with Irish blues rock guitarist Gary Moore.

 2005 concerts

 At Clapton's request, Cream reunited for a series of four shows, on 2, 3, 5, and 6 May 2005 at the Royal Albert Hall in London, the venue of their final concerts in 1968.
 Although the three musicians chose not to speak publicly about the shows, Clapton would later state that he had become more "generous" in regard to his past, and that the physical health of Bruce and Baker was a major factor: Bruce had recently undergone a transplant for liver cancer in 2003, and had almost lost his life, while Baker had severe arthritis.

 Tickets for all four shows sold out in under an hour.
 The performances were recorded for a live CD and DVD.
 Among those in attendance were Bill Wyman, Steve Winwood, Paul McCartney, Ringo Starr, Roger Waters, Brian May, Jimmy Page, and Mick Taylor.
 The reunion marked the first time the band had played "Badge" and "Pressed Rat and Warthog" live.

 Inspired by the success of the reunion, the band agreed to an additional set of three shows at the Madison Square Garden in New York City, from 24 to 26 October 2005.
-According to Clapton, these concerts did not live up to the Royal Albert Hall performances due to, among other reasons, lack of rehearsal and the resurgence of old grudges among band members.
+According to Clapton, these concerts did not live up to the Royal Albert Hall performances, among other reasons, due to lack of rehearsal and the resurgence of old grudges among band members.